3MFConsortium/spec_core/3MF Core Specification.md

 # Chapter 3.
 3D Models

 The _model_, in this specification, refers to the object or objects to be created via 3D manufacturing processes as a single operation.
-It might include a single object, multiple homogenous objects, multiple heterogeneous objects, an object fully enclosed in another object, or multiple objects in an interlocked and inseparable _assembly_.
+It might include a single object, multiple homogenous objects, multiple heterogeneous objects, an object fully enclosed in another object, or multiple objects in an interlocked and inseparable composition.

 ## 3.1.
 Coordinate Space